SDoehren/tension-pool/README.md

 - /TPadddie - Adds a Die to the Pool
 - /TPremovedie - Remove Die from Pool
 - /TPemptypool - Empty the Pool (no roll)
-- /TProllpool - Roll Dice Pool
+- /TProllpool - Roll the Dice Pool
-- /TProllfullpool - Roll Dice Pool
+- /TProllfullpool - Fill and Roll the Dice Pool

-## Planned updates